clee24/ReforesTree/README.md

 Alternatively, we are hosting a version of the dataset in [zenodo](https://zenodo.org/record/6813783).

-## Tutorial
+## Tutorial Template
-In the tutorial you'll find the steps to recreate (and hopefully improve) the dataset and how to use it.
+We iterate on the "tutorial" template provided by the authors to recreate (and hopefully improve) the dataset and how to use it.

-Please read our paper [here](https://arxiv.org/abs/2201.11192).
+Please read the paper [here](https://arxiv.org/abs/2201.11192).
-For any questions, please reach out to gyri.reiersen@tum.de or david.dao@inf.eth.ch
+For any questions on the original project, please reach out to gyri.reiersen@tum.de or david.dao@inf.eth.ch